volkantagal-g/Piramite/README.md

 Add `newrelicEnabled: true` on your config.

-If you throw an error like `throw new Error({message: "Service error", code: 500})` from your fragments, Voltran detects the fields and sends each field to New Relic as a custom attribute.
+If you throw an error like `throw new Error({message: "Service error", code: 500})` from your fragments, Piramite detects the fields and sends each field to New Relic as a custom attribute.
 These fields appear with `_a` prefix to place in the first of rows on your new relic.

 ## Tech

-Voltran uses a number of open source projects to work properly:
+Piramite uses a number of open source projects to work properly:

 - [ReactJS] - A JavaScript library for building user interfaces!
 - [Webpack] - Module bundler